-- Commitment to advancing economic, racial and gender justice essential.
+- Commitment to advancing economic, racial and gender justice is essential.

-This position reports to: Director of Public Policy and Advocacy
+This position reports to: Legislative and Advocacy Director

 Classification: Community Change recognizes a staff bargaining unit affiliated with IFPTE Local 70, a union for non-profit workers.
 This position is included in Community Change’s bargaining unit and covered under the terms of the collective bargaining agreement.